Epiphany 351: Faith on the Move

-After careful and prayerful deliberation, and under the by-laws of the Episcopal Diocese of New York, last summer the Vestry of the Church of the Epiphany voted to move its house of worship from York Avenue at 74th Street one block west to the historic Jan Hus Presbyterian Church at 351 East 74th Street.
+After careful and prayerful deliberation, and under the by-laws of the Episcopal Diocese of New York, in the summer of 2018 the Vestry of the Church of the Epiphany voted to move its house of worship from York Avenue at 74th Street one block west to the historic Jan Hus Presbyterian Church at 351 East 74th Street.
 This will be Epiphany’s sixth home since its founding in downtown Manhattan in 1833.

 Q: What will happen to Jan Hus Presbyterian Church?

 Epiphany purchased the Jan Hus property, and Jan Hus and its parishioners have purchased a smaller location on the Upper East Side.
 Both congregations will continue their ministry in the community.
-Starting in the summer of 2019, the exterior of the former Jan Hus building will be lovingly restored with a focus on full accessibility from the street and throughout the interior.
+The exterior of the former Jan Hus building will be lovingly restored with a focus on full accessibility from the street and throughout the interior.
 The interior spaces will be totally reconfigured, including a re-designed sanctuary for worship.

 Left: Existing facade of Jan Hus.
 See color key below for proposed changes and restoration to exterior at 351 East 74th Street.